tonymorris/blog/posts/2014-03-04-haskell-functions-take-one-argument.markdown

 there even is such a thing.

 However, the truth of the original fact has not changed.
 Look at it, just sitting there, saying nothing, being all shiny and true.
+So how could all functions take one argument, while we simultaneously and casually talk about a "second argument"?
+Are we just telling great big lies?
+Have we made a mistake?

 The problem is our vocabulary.
-In our spoken words, we are using an **approximation** of fact.
+In our spoken words, we are using an **approximation** of fact and superficially, it looks like a blatant contradiction.
 Let us expand our approximation to more obviously coincide with our statement of fact.
 I have added some annotation in [brackets].

 > Examining the signature to the `map` function, we see that it is a function [therefore, it definitely takes one argument].
 That argument is of the type